AmberHall/Home-Prenatal-PFAS-Folate/README.md

 This repository contains the following:

 1. An R markdown file with the original code and annotations.
-2. A pdf file of the rendered Rmarkdown file with the code and annotations.
-3. An html file of the R markdown file.
+2. An html file of the R markdown file.

 This study used data from the Health Outcomes and Measured of the Environment (HOME) Study.
 This data is not publically available; however, data can be requested here: https://homestudy.research.cchmc.org/contact